-Through the i-RESTORE project, Tdh and partners promote the use of restorative justice processes in cases involving child victims of crimes and strengthen the capacities of justice professionals.
+Through the i-RESTORE projects, Tdh and partners promote access to qualitative restorative justice processes in cases involving children and youth in contact with the law and strengthen the capacities of justice, child protection and education professionals.

 people are more aware of the restorative justice processes

 justice professionals and policy makers improve their capacities and skills

 Children in Albania, Estonia, Greece, Romania, and the Netherlands improve their knowledge on their rights and are empowered

 In parts of Europe, access to high-quality restorative justice is not a given for child victims and minors suspected or accused of crimes.
 Through i-RESTORE, Tdh and partners include children in the process and strengthen the capacities of justice professionals.
 The project also aims to developing the capacities of national practitioner and increasing knowledge sharing amongst EU justice professionals.

 Repair, Relationship, Respect, Responsibility and Reintegration.
 These are the 5 big Rs of the restorative justice process.
 Unfortunately, they are often absent in the justice system in parts of Europe when it comes to the treatment of children.
 In these contexts, children are more vulnerable and need a high standard of restorative justice to ensure their future growth, psychological wellbeing and development.